 There’s a time and a place for outdoor day drinking.
 The time is generally the day, and the places are the ones on this guide.
-Here are the spots where you can get a daytime drink and not feel like you’re hiding from a loan shark.
 For the most part, these bars A) open relatively early and B) have outdoor seating.
 Take a look at this list, and find your new go-to spot for drinking during the day before we’re hit with the weather equivalent of a sad Joni Mitchell song that loops for eight months straight.

 If you don’t have your own tricked-out herb garden where you can sit and sip wine with friends, we suggest you check out Bottlehouse.
 It’s a renovated-home-turned-wine-bar, and the backyard is a very charming place to try flights of wine (or frozen wine cocktails) for prolonged periods of time.
 Snack-wise, there are actual cheesemongers here to help appropriately pair your drinks with charcuterie and cheese plates.